Fidel Castro Fast Facts

 Made Cuba the first Communist country in the Western Hemisphere.

-Brought social reforms to Cuba, but was been criticized for oppressing human rights and freedom of speech.
+Brought social reforms to Cuba, but was criticized for oppressing human rights and freedom of speech.

 During his time in office, thousands of Cubans sought exile in the United States.